henpemaz/Rain-Meadow/Arena/NOTES.md

 ---

 ## Arena Helpers
-This is a high-traffic class.
+This is a highly used class.
 Currently, `TeamBattle` logic is static here, but it should eventually be moved into the external mode itself.

 **Primary Functions:**
 1.  `FindOnlinePlayerFromFakePlayerNumber`: Finds the owner from the `ArenaSitting.ArenaPlayer` player number.